 No people or nation has had greater influence on western civilization than the Ancient Greeks.
 Nor have many cultures left behind such beautiful and atmospheric remains.
 On this eight-day trip we visit many of the key archaeological sites, as we trace their extraordinary development – from the heroic age of the Mycenaeans, to the great flowering of democracy, philosophy and the arts in Athens.
 Corinth, Epidauros, Olympia and Delphi are also on the itinerary.
 As we move between temples, sanctuaries, theatres and museums, a sense of extraordinary artistic and intellectual vigour emerges – as well as an appreciation of the austere and magnificent landscapes that nurtured them.

-We rendezvous at a central location in Athens at 3pm and set off by coach to the little harbour town of Nafplio, one of the prettiest in mainland Greece.
+Meet at our hotel in Athens at 3pm and set off by coach to the little harbour town of Nafplio, one of the prettiest in mainland Greece.
 Our first lecture is followed by a group dinner.

 By coach to Corinth, to see the earliest standing Doric temple on the mainland, and evidence of Greece’s first large-scale pottery industry.
 Then on to Epidauros, home to the best-preserved of all Greek theatres.
 Return to Nafplio.